 A weak immune system can’t handle the same things as a strong immune system.
 Generally, term babies have stronger immune systems because they were able to fully develop in the womb and their immune systems can handle being exposed to new things, temporarily weaken to learn, and fight it.
 Preemies don’t have that luxury, weakening an already weakened system can cause permanent damage or worse, death.

 5 | “The baby will be in an isolate and/or can’t touch it”

 This could be considered a touchy subject as everyone’s experience will be different.
-For example I had a C-section and had complications, I didn’t get to meet my child for 12 hours.
-When I did however, I got to hold her.
-Yes she was in an isolate, and stayed in one for quite a while.
-She even got out it only to be put back in multiple times over the course of her NICU stay.
+For example, I had a C-section and had complications, I didn’t get to meet my child for 12 hours.
+When I did, however, I got to hold her.
+Yes, she was in an Isolate and stayed in one for quite a while.
+She even got out it only to be put back multiple times over the course of her NICU stay.
 But my experience isn’t everyone’s.
-Some people see their baby right away.
-Some people don’t get to touch their baby for weeks.
+Some people see their babies right away.
+Some people don’t get to touch their babies for weeks.
 Every baby born has its own set of complications and issues that will dictate the type of bed they will be in and for how long, and whether they can be touched or held.

 But, the biggest reason for the isolate is to regulate temperature, a baby can graduate out of the isolate when they start holding their temperature themselves.
 In fact, regulating temperature is one of the major milestones a baby must achieve to leave the NICU so its a pretty big deal!
 As for touching, again it depends on the situation, but when possible the NICU will always recommend kangaroo care.
 This is skin to skin contact, with shirt off, baby lying against your chest.
 It helps them learn to regulate temperature, bond with parents, and soothes them, stabilizing their heart and respiratory systems.